Fraud Blocker Ortho K Lenses Cost PressVision at Family Eyecare Associates

 Understanding Ortho-K Lenses and Associated Costs

-Ortho-K, a non-surgical vision correction method, offers an alternative to glasses and laser surgery.
+Ortho-K, also referred to as corneal refractive therapy, is a non-surgical vision correction method, offers an alternative to glasses and laser surgery.

 What Are Ortho-K Lenses?